-The 49ers may have not made it to the Super Bowl, but that doesn't mean Californians up and down the state won't be watching this Sunday.
-Quite the contrary.
+Hosting a Super Bowl party this year?
 As with any occasion that means gathering and eating, we encourage a different take on the usual menu.
-Whether you live here or not, these ideas from California restaurants are worth serving up.
+Whether you live here or not, these ideas from California restaurants and cooks are worth serving up.

-Furikake Kettle Corn: Roy Choi is known for his Kogi food trucks and most recently has been garnering ink for his autobiography.
+Furikake Kettle Corn: Roy Choi is known for his Kogi food trucks, his autobiography, and his growing restaurant empire.
 It's all for a good reason, which you will understand if you make this popcorn snack thrown together with chile flakes, Corn Pops, bacon, and more.
 Get the recipe.

 Salsa de Aguacate: Southeast L.A.
 County doesn't get the buzz it deserves when it comes to eating, but thanks to Javier Cabral's guide, there's a good starting point for KCET Food readers to acquaint themselves.
 Among his picks is La Casita Mexicana, which shared its delicious not-quite-guacamole alternative.
 Get the recipe.